 - Internship opportunities in key roles for valuable experience

 - Competitive tuition and financial aid

 - Caring faculty who provide professional mentoring

-- Focus on Christian principles governing sport
+- Focus on Christian principles applied to the sport industry

 Milligan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, education specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Milligan University.

 The MACSM program provides students with the focused training in traditional coaching practices or the broader realm of athletic administration.
 Students’ professional engagement in advanced levels of athletics is supported and promoted with the Christian faith as the basis for serving and leading in contemporary fields of athletics.
 This program offers a wide variety of electives that will allow students from multiple undergraduate disciplines to tailor their program to meet their specific needs and interests.